List of heads of state of Lithuania

 The article is a list of heads of state of Lithuania over historical Lithuanian state.
 The timeline includes all heads of state of Lithuania as a sovereign entity, legitimately part of a greater sovereign entity, a client state, or a constituent republic subject to an outside authority.
 Currently, the head of state is the President of Lithuania.

-During the inaugurations of Lithuanian monarchs until 1569, the Gediminas' Cap was placed on the monarch's heads by the Bishop of Vilnius in Vilnius Cathedral.
+During the inaugurations of Lithuanian monarchs until 1569, the Gediminas's Cap was placed on the monarch's heads by the Bishop of Vilnius in Vilnius Cathedral.

 Kingdom of Lithuania (1251–1263)

 Title: King of Lithuania (Lietuvos karalius).
 Dates are approximate because of scant written sources.